Do you want to become a small business coach? Here are some secrets that the best business coaches know about building a coaching business.

-This is not surprising, considering the market value of the business coaching industry is expected to reach $20 billion by 2022.
+Considering that most entrepreneurs understand the importance of hiring business coaches for entrepreneurs, the market value of the business coaching industry is expected to reach $20 billion by 2022.

 However, becoming a business coach and starting a coaching business as a successful and competent coach is not that easy, even if you have prior business expertise.

 - What Successful Business Coaches Know About The Coaching Business

 - 1. Successful business coaches view coaching as a business

 - 2. Successful business coaches super-specialize to make real money

 - 3. Successful business coaches use video coaching to earn passive income